 On the contrary, when one is well-rested, chances are better that they will make healthier decisions (if that is their lifestyle) and they will be more inclined to get active.

 The reason I bring this up is because this past week I have not been sleeping well.
 I can hardly go even one day with little sleep much less almost a whole week of very little and poor sleep.
 I’ve mentioned before I am one of those people who need a good 8 plus hours of sleep to function at my best.
 Yesterday the lack of sleep finally caught up with me.
 I felt nauseous and completely exhausted.
 My body is fighting so hard to stay healthy with all of the flu and illness going around, and it wasn’t responding well to the whole lack of sleep bit.
+Take a look at the top CBD lotions online that can help you get that good night sleep you are missing.

 I spent the day resting.